"Friedrich, why didn't you..."

 As being said there are no scenes in the books where Laurie is thinking Jo romantically or dreaming about a life with her.
 All his dreams are really about seeing himself as a romantic hero.
 Laurie feels guilty because his love for Jo is mainly gratitude.
 She invited him to be part of their family.
 Something that Laurie was always lacking.
 Thanks to the over the top ideas of masculinity he and Jo fed to each others Laurie didn´t learn to respect women.

 We should not ignore Laurie´s background

-Jo and the March family becomes a refuge of stability for Laurie.
+Jo and the March family become a refuge of stability to Laurie.
 It is only when he moves to Concord at the age of 15 for the first time he is surrounded by people who stick long enough to put boundaries and try to raise him.
-More than often Laurie was extremely frustrated by Jo´s lectures but at the same he was depending on them.
+More than often Laurie was frustrated by Jo´s lectures but at the same he was depending on them.

 Bettina Von Armin

 Falling in love with the idea of love

 Little Women is a semi-biographical novel.
 We can trace Laurie´s actions to Louisa.
 Same way as Laurie Louisa´s childhood was unstable and turbulent and the family moved very often.
 When Louisa was young she had a big crush to the family friend and next door neighbour philosopher Waldo Emmerson.
 Emmerson was also one of the many men who were inspirations to Friedrich´s character.
 More than often Emmerson saved Alcott´s from troubles and he became a symbol of stability for Louisa same way as Jo is for Laurie.
 Louisa became obsessed with German female writer and social activist Bettina von Armin and her book Goethes Briefwechsel mit einem Kinde (Goethe´s correspondence with a child).
 Which included love letters Bettina wrote to the poet Goethe.